By: Tavaga Research

 If we understand the market, we can invest in the stock market directly.
 We can start by buying different stocks every month and diversify our portfolio to make sure no single stock or sector has too much weightage.
-Thus, it would help us stabilise our returns over the years, and easily rebalance any sector or stock which is having a bad run, weighing down our portfolio.
+Thus, it would help us stabilize our returns over the years, and easily rebalance any sector or stock which is having a bad run, weighing down our portfolio.

 But what if someone is unsure of how to invest in the stock market?

 Instruments like ETFs (Exchange Traded Funds) will come to the rescue.
 ETFs are quasi-equity stocks that track the market index (a Nifty50 ETF will track the Nifty 50 market returns; as seen in the example above, if we had invested Rs 1,000 in the ETF, we would have received a 543 percent appreciation in 15 years).
-They have a lower expense ratio than mutual funds, no commissions and are traded on the stock exchange.
-They provide asset diversification, allowing spreading of risk.
+They have a lower expense ratio than mutual funds, no commissions, and are traded on the stock exchange.
+They provide asset diversification, allowing the spreading of risk.